phelipetls/mapsbr/docs/source/introduction.rst

 ibgemaps
 --------

-The function :py:func:`mapsbr.ibgemaps.get_map` gives you a GeoSeries with a bunch of geometric objects depending on what you pass into it.
+Maybe the most useful function here is :py:func:`mapsbr.ibgemaps.get_map`.
+It lets you get geometric objects associated with a geographic space.

-For example, if you want a map of the whole country including states, you'd
+For example, if you want a map of Brazil including states, you'd
 call:

 .. ipython:: python